-I walk through a hypothetical student project and explain how I, as an academic librarian, would assist throughout the whole process.
-This was originally written for my Academic Libraries class in the Spring of 2018.
+Here, I walk through a hypothetical student project and explain how I, as an academic librarian, would assist throughout the process.

 These are the slides and notes from a presentation I did on the state of open access in academic libraries.

 I describe several key topics affecting academic libraries and how I could assist faculty with them: data management plans, open access, and intellectual property policy.

 In conjunction with my student support project, this is an example data management plan I created.